 Looking for strategic ways to get more eyes, profile visits (and likes!) on your posts?

 Try our Automation Service service, with 5 days free demo.

 You Need to Respond to All Comments Within 24 Hours

 If you’re always scrambling to reply to your comments as quickly as possible, then we’ve got some good news for you.

 Apparently, replying to all comments within the first 24 hours has no difference on your post performance.

-But we do know that the Instagram algorithm favors genuine conversations.
+In any case, we do realize that the Instagram calculation favors real discussions.